 As AI develops, more ways are being found to incorporate it into customer service.
 In this article, we’ll go through 16 examples of AI in many areas of customer service, including customer-facing technologies such as identification and call routing, as well as behind-the-scenes technologies such as contact center workload management and high-level data analysis.

 Artificial intelligence (AI) – the science that deals with the creation of human-like learning and reasoning capabilities – has been catapulted into the spotlight in recent years.
 It seems like every company in every industry wants to harness the power of AI to enhance operations and positively impact the lives of their customers.

 According to IDC, “AI is the game changer in a highly competitive environment, especially across customer-facing industries such as retail and finance, where AI has the power to push customer experience to the next level with virtual assistants, product recommendations, or visual searches.”

-In this article, we take a deep dive into the different AI customer service technologies that companies are employing to improve their customer-facing interactions, as well as to enhance their internal processes.
+In this article, we take a deep dive into sixteen different AI customer service technologies that companies are employing to improve their customer-facing interactions, as well as to enhance their internal processes.
 As the technology matures, many companies will inevitably look for holistic AI solutions that unify customer and operational data to achieve the most valuable and actionable insights.

 Customer-facing AI technologies

 AI customer service technologies have given rise to a wide range of customer-facing platforms, all of which help companies provide a level of service beyond human capacity.
 Customer-facing AI technologies are especially relevant to assisting in customer identification, call classification/routing, chatbots and predictive personalization.